supabase-community/supabase-traefik/README.md

 cp .env.example .env
 ```

-In the `.env`, replace all the variable values to your own.
+In the `.env`, replace all the variable values with your own.

 After configuring all the files, you can start Traefik using Docker Compose: